Escape to Rockaway Beach, New York with this fun guide … you’ll find everything you need to plan the perfect day or vacation!

 The Rockaways really feel more like a neighborhood than a tourist destination.
 Because of that, you won’t find its beaches lined with hotels.

-There’s a La Quinta in Edgemere and a Best Western in Far Rockaway, but neither are convenient to the beaches with the most amenities.
-You’ll also see many hotels located around nearby JFK Airport.
-In theory these hotels feel close by, but in practice, the commute would be super annoying if you’re planning plan to hang out on the beach every day.
+There's a La Quinta in Edgemere and a Best Western in Far Rockaway, but neither are convenient to the beaches with the most amenities.
+You'll also see many hotels located around nearby JFK Airport ... including the amazing TWA Hotel!
+These hotels feel close by, but if you're planning plan to hang out at the beach for more than one day, you'll probably want to stay right in the Rockaways.

 More Things to Do in NYC